sf-wdi-19-20/modules/w7_weekend_lab/README.md

 1. [Seed your database](https://github.com/sf-wdi-19-20/modules/tree/master/w7_d4_2_testing#cool-tool-ffaker) with fake data!
 Add `ffaker` to your Gemfile and use it in your `db/seeds.rb` file to create fake users and associated articles.
 Run `rake db:seed` from the Terminal to actually seed the db.

-1. Refactor your site to use [nested routes](http://guides.rubyonrails.org/routing.html#nested-resources).
-Nest some or all of the routes and controller actions for posts under users.
-Plan out how your code will change before you begin.
+1. Add comments, and create a one-to-many association between posts and comments.
+Use [nested routes](http://guides.rubyonrails.org/routing.html#nested-resources)to nest comments under posts.
+Plan out user stories and wireframe any views you'll need.

 1. Add tags, and create a many-to-many association between tags and posts.
-Plan out user stories and wireframe any views you'll need.

-1. Add comments, and create a one-to-many association between posts and comments.
 Plan out user stories and wireframe any views you'll need.

 ## Independent Research Ideas